 So, I thought I’d see how the cruciferous veggie does in the Air Fryer.

 And, let me tell you, this is perfect!

 It’s a vegan, gluten-free, and really easy to make veggie side dish.
 Simplified.
 Classic.
 Healthy.

 Air Fryer Recipes

 I love the (affiliate link) Air Fryer and find myself using it all the time.

-Like I’ve said before, the Air Fryer can be used like a small oven.
+Like I’ve said before in my Air Fryer Mozzarella recipe, the Air Fryer can be used like a small oven.